LexanderO/blog_store_hubspot/README.md

 ## Description

-This MERN stack application integrates with HubSpot's APIs to view and share/store your blog posts.
+This MERN stack application integrates with HubSpot's APIs to view and share/store your HubSpot blog posts.
 It allows users to authenticate via OAuth, fetch your blogs from HubSpot, display them, and upload to a local database.
 This project is designed to demonstrate how to:
 - Use HubSpot's OAuth and API at backend.
 - A database that stores OAuth related information and results of the HubSpot API call.
 - A frontend that displays the results of the API call and fetched data from the local database.